nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Adding a comment to a student

-1. Adding a comment to a student in the current students list.
+1. Adding a comment to a student in Class Manager.

    1. Test case: `comment s/STUDENT_NUMBER cm/COMMENT`<br>
       Expected: The student with STUDENT_NUMBER is edited to have the new COMMENT.
       <br><br>
-2. Adding a comment to a student where the student is not in the list (Invalid Student Number).
+2. Adding a comment to a student where the student is not in Class Manager (Invalid Student Number).

    1. Test case: Comment command with Student Number that is not present in the list <br>
       Expected: No student is edited.
 Error details shown in the result display box.
       <br><br>

 3. Adding a comment to a student where the new comment is empty.

    1. Test case: `comment s/STUDENT_NUMBER cm/`<br>